gpstar81/GPStar-proton-pack/CYCLOTRON.md

 ![](images/CyclotronLidRing.jpg)

+For the electrical connections, this reuses 3/4 the available connections on the lid (the pogo pins) for 5V power (red), data (yellow), and ground (black).
+You will remove those connections and solder new wires to the circuit board on the lid to connect to the ring. **It is important to leave the brown wire attached as this triggers the lid removal detection.**

 To improve the fit of the new ring, it is recommended to use a Dremel with a sanding drum to remove any raised plastic bits which are below the ring.
 Also note that the added materials will not allow the inner and outer shells to fit as tightly.
 Applying some black foam weatherstripping to the edge of the outer shell will help hide any gaps but also provide some material to push back against the inner shell when screwing the halves together.

 ### Individual Neopixels